cubicflow/lifeflower/_products/hemp-elixir-mini.md

 long_description: Life Flower’s Hemp Elixir is an organic blend of plant oils that are formulated to fight chronic pain and inflammation.
 Our super ingredients work synergistically to provide a natural, long-lasting solution to issues like sciatica, arthritis, eczema and other chronic pain.
 We are proud to offer Mother Nature’s nutritional, natural replacement for synthetic, man-made pain killers that cause other diseases in the body.

-ingredients: 100mg Pure Hemp-Derived CBD (Organic Full-Spectrum CBD Oil), Organic and Non-GMO Hemp Seed Oil, Organic Calendula Oil, Organic Arnica Oil, Sunflower Lecithin.
+ingredients: Organic Cold Pressed Hempseed Oil, Organic Hemp-Derived Cannabidiol Isolate

 directions: Take 1 TBSP daily or every couple hours as needed.
 Can be taken directly or added into smoothies, protein shakes and more.